Healthy Homes Assessment Napier

 Insulation Napier

-The "R" signifies thermal resistance, and is a measure of how well the insulation can withstand heat flow.
-The more high the R-value, better the insulation.
+The "R" is a symbol for thermal resistance, and is a measure of how well the insulation withstands heat flow.
+The more R-value is higher, the higher the standard of insulation.

 • Zone 2 – The rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3